nadunchanna98/Multi-Omic-Cervical-Cancer-Machine-Learning-Data-Processing/README.md

 3. **Best Feature Count**: Based on this approach, we determined the **optimal number of features** that yielded the highest accuracy while avoiding overfitting or performance degradation.

+### Cross-Validation and Random Undersampling

+To ensure robust model evaluation, we used **5-fold cross-validation** during the iterative feature selection process.
+This allowed us to:
+- **Reduce the risk of overfitting** by training and testing the model on different subsets of the data.
+- **Ensure a more generalizable model** by validating the model on multiple partitions of the dataset.

+Since our dataset was imbalanced, we applied **random undersampling** to balance the classes, specifically iterating this process **10 times**.
+For each iteration:
+1. A new undersampled dataset was created by randomly selecting an equal number of samples from each class (e.g., Adenocarcinoma and Squamous Cell Carcinoma).
+2. The machine learning model was trained on this balanced dataset.
+3. Accuracy was recorded for each iteration.

+After running the **10 iterations**, we computed the **mean accuracy** across all the iterations.
+This ensured that the accuracy metric was **more reliable** and not dependent on any single random undersample, allowing for a more robust evaluation of the model’s performance.

 ## Algorithms

-Several machine learning algorithms were employed to classify cervical cancer subtypes based on multi-omic data.
+Five machine learning algorithms were employed to classify cervical cancer subtypes based on multi-omic data.
 Below is a brief description of each:

 - **Random Forest (RF)**:
   - A powerful ensemble learning method that constructs multiple decision trees and merges them to get a more accurate and stable prediction.